 Rachael Orben is a marine ecologist with a background in field biology, biologging, and oceanography.
 She is interested in how individual marine animals interact with their environment through movement.
 She is the Principal Investigator (PI) of the Seabird Oceanography Lab.
 The lab tackles research projects that range from long-term monitoring of seabirds at Yaquina Head, advancing monitoring methods for burrow nesting seabirds, developing biologging tags to measure oceanographic conditions, counting albatrosses from satellite imagery, and albatross-fisheries interactions.

 Intern Projects: We are looking for an intern who is interested in a mix of field work and data processing and analysis.
 The REU Intern will assist with field work as part of the long-term monitoring of seabirds at Yaquina Head.
 This work requires early mornings and involves following nests of cormorants and murres from egg lay to chick fledging.
-The intern project will be based on photos taken of murres carrying fish to feed their chicks.
-We are interested in understanding differences in diet between colonies in Oregon.
-The project will involve determining prey ID from photos and R coding for data analysis.
+The intern project will be based on a portion of this long-term dataset and require an interest in R coding for data analysis.

 Kathleen O'Malley

-Associate Professor, State Fisheries Geneticist (Fisheries & Wildlife)
+Associate Professor, State Fisheries Geneticist (Fisheries, Wildlife and Conservation Sciences)

 Fisheries Genetics and Genomics